 Why the Ingredients Promise the Best Results:

-- Flour: 2 cups of all-purpose flour is my standard amount, but set extra aside for the work surface and your hands.
+- Flour: 2 cups of all-purpose flour is my standard amount, but have some extra on the side for the work surface and your hands.

 - Sugar: Scones aren’t meant to be super sweet, so we’re using just enough granulated sugar to lightly sweeten and balance out the tart lemon flavor.
 You can top them with coarse sugar and icing if you want a sweeter scone, or leave them plain on top to keep these lightly sweet.